Wide-angle effects in multi-tracer power spectra with Doppler corrections: Conclusions

 We have given for the first time the wide-angle corrections to the multi-tracer 2PCF and associated power spectrum, including the relativistic Doppler corrections which go beyond the normal redshift space distortion effect.
 We have also presented the wide-angle corrections for the density-magnification cross-power spectrum.
 The full-sky power spectrum is expanded as a series in powers of $1/kd$, with each term expanded into Legendre multipoles in the angle between the line-of-sight vector $\bm d$ and the mode vector $\bm k$.
 The coefficients of this expansion are just the coefficients of the equivalent expansion in $r/d$ of the 2PCF, weighted by an appropriate integral over the matter power spectrum.
 We have presented the coefficients for the equal-angle bisector and mid-point cases, as well as for an arbitrary line of sight.

-A key result of our analysis has been to show the importance of the relativistic Doppler corrections.
-While these enter the observed galaxy number density contrast at $O(\cH/k)$, they only enter the 2PCF at $O[(\cH/k)^2]$ -- except in the multi-tracer case, when the corrections appear at $O(\cH/k)$, and is therefore a useful method for measuring relativistic effects.
+A key result of our analysis has been to show the importance of the relativistic Doppler corrections \CC{as well as the derivative terms in the expansion -- both typically neglected in previous analysis.
+While the relativistic terms} enter the observed galaxy number density contrast at $O(\cH/k)$, they only enter the 2PCF at $O[(\cH/k)^2]$ -- except in the multi-tracer case, when the corrections appear at $O(\cH/k)$, and is therefore a useful method for measuring relativistic effects.
 Similarly the density-magnification 2PCF has also been shown to be an important probe of relativistic effects.
 However, once we are interested in effects which appear at $O(\cH/k)$, wide-angle effects need to be considered -- since in the 2PCF they arise at $O(r/d)$, and in the power spectrum at $O([1/(kd)]$, which for large-scale surveys is potentially a similar size to $O(\cH/k)$.
-Therefore, for a fully consistent approach we need an expansion in powers of $p+n$ where we consider terms \be \left(\frac{r}{d}\right)^p\left(\frac{\cH}{k}\right)^n\sim \left(\frac{1}{kd}\right)^p\left(\frac{\cH}{k}\right)^n\sim \left(\frac{\cH}{k}\right)^{p+n}\, , \ee together.
-In doing this we find, in the galaxy-galaxy case, that the even multipoles at $O(r/d)$ receive relativistic corrections of $O(\cH/k)$, which implies Newtonian wide-angle corrections at $O(x^2)$ are required.
-In addition, we find that for the odd multipoles in the multi-tracer case only, the Newtonian wide-angle corrections are required for a consistent treatment of the plane-parallel limit.
-This analysis implies that the relativistic calculations also require $n=2$ potential terms for a fully consistent wide-angle expansion, which is a straightforward extension that we leave for future work.
+Therefore, for a fully consistent approach we need an expansion in powers of $p+n$ where we consider terms \be \left(\frac{r}{d}\right)^p\left(\frac{\cH}{k}\right)^n\sim \left(\frac{1}{kd}\right)^p\left(\frac{\cH}{k}\right)^n\sim \left(\frac{\cH}{k}\right)^{p+n}\, , \ee \CC{as similar size, and we need to keep derivative terms at each order for consistency}.
+In doing this we find, in the galaxy-galaxy case, that the even multipoles at $O(r/d)$ receive relativistic corrections of $O(\cH/k)$, which implies Newtonian wide-angle corrections at $O(x^2)$ are required \CC{for consistency}.
+In addition, we find that for the odd multipoles in the multi-tracer case only, Newtonian wide-angle corrections are required for a consistent treatment of the plane-parallel limit. \CC{This is clearly seen in Fig.~\ref{jscndsk} where the $O(1/kd)$ terms are a significant correction for large $k$.
+This also shows the importance of the derivative terms in the wide-angle expansion.} This analysis implies that the relativistic calculations also require $n=2$ potential terms for a fully consistent wide-angle expansion, which is a straightforward extension that we leave for future work.

 In the galaxy-magnification cross-power case, we show that as a potential observable of relativistic effects, the dipole and octupole have wide-angle corrections which are suppressed by a factor $(\cH/k)(r/d)$ over the plane-parallel limit.
 For the even multipoles, the wide-angle corrections are of a similar size to the plane-parallel case.